 Members receive a distributed share of the farm's harvest each week or bi-weekly during peak growing time, with pick your own access to the farm year round, as weather permits.

 I do not supplement your shares with national or imported food from wholesale sources.
 So due to weather, some weeks harvests are more abundant than other weeks.
-Fruit trees, including peaches, pears, plums and mulberries, are currently planted and slowly coming on line.
-A unique partnership with fellow woman farmer/owner Beverly Thomas of Cold Springs Farm in Weatherford, will help round out our shares with items that don't grow at my farm, such as sweet corn, potatoes and sweet pototoes.
+Fruit trees, including peaches, pears, plums, fig, apple and mulberries, are currently planted and slowly coming on line.
+A unique partnership with fellow woman farmer/owner Beverly Thomas of Cold Springs Farm in Weatherford, will help round out our shares with items that don't grow at my farm, such as sweet corn, potatoes and sweet pototoes as available.

 I also grow produce for an on-farm 2x month farmer's market for the food desert community here in s/e Dallas County and surplus for the local food pantry.
 Your support of the farm through the CSA helps the whole community have access to the farm!

 The CSA model has evolved since it's introduction to the US, and here is an informative article from one of the "founders" of the CSA movement in the US.